 On Friday, June 27, 1969, eight officers from the public morals section of the first division New York City Police Department pulled up in front of the Stonewall Inn, one of the city’s largest and most popular gay bars.

 At the time, the vice squad routinely raided gay bars.
 Patrons always complied with the police, frightened by the prospect of being identified in the newspaper.
 But this particular Friday night was different.
-What began with a drag queen clobbering her arresting officer soon escalated into a full-fledged riot, and sparked the modern gay rights movement.
+It sparked a revolution, and a hidden subculture was transformed into a vibrant political movement.
+What began with a drag queen clobbering her arresting officer soon escalated into a full-fledged riot, and modern gay activism was born.